getdish/dish/docs/nate.md

 # June

+big impact changes:

+- emojis for dishes (autocomplete, dishview)
+- top comments everywhere
+- add comment + rate being really slick
+- profiles being nice
+- importing instagram and other feed data to have more aliveness
+- top dishes <=> map pins + easily moving around cities
+  - then easily filter it down to any cuisine (top right input opposite "Uniquely Good")
+- resizable mid bar :P
+  - would actually be cool if it snapped to isSmall when it got small enough and small also resized!

 side goal: write 15m in the morning every day

 Week 2

+in progress

+- navigation/stackview bugs
+- delivery button/hover to see services/names
 - gallery view (click to see full)
 - searchbar fixes for:
   - delete tag